12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 • Visitors who chatted with you or clicked on a form

-With increased website traffic, support inquiries regarding your promotions, delivery times, and returns etc. are bound to go through the roof.
+With increased website traffic, support inquiries regarding your promotions, delivery times, returns, etc. are bound to go through the roof.

 Providing your customer service team with the right tools will ensure your site is ready for the sales season rush.